 On the other hand, you have much more control over what you do than what others do behind the wheel.
 Here is a helpful list of some tactics you can adopt to be a safer driver for all those around you:

-If your defensive driving techniques are not enough to stave off a car accident injury, contact an experienced personal injury attorney for legal advice.
+If your defensive driving techniques are not enough to stave off an injury in a truck accident in Reno, contact an experienced personal injury attorney for legal advice.

 [1] https://www.kolotv.com/content/news/NHP-Propane-truck-exploded-after-crash-in-Fallon-564040921.html